LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/algometry/StimulusResponse.md

 ### Spatial Summation (`second-cuff`)

+Spatial summation can be studied by placing two cuffs adjacent to each other and inflating the cuffs in parallel.
+Inflating the cuffs in parallel can be achieved by setting the `second-cuff` attribute to `true`.
+The effect of setting the `second-cuff` attribute to `true` is shown in Figure 3.

 ![](/images/experiments/tests/algometry/StimulusResponseSecondCuff.png)

 *Figure 3: Illustration of how the `second-cuff` attribute can be used for spatial summation tests.*